CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2025-07-20-check-ssl-certs.markdown

 tags: [ssl, cert, expired, valid]
 ---

-# The problem
+# TL;DR
-Our solution to issue, administer and maintain certificates for SSL encryption had to be updated.
+SSL Cert Checker lets you check the validity for a bunch of endpoints

+## Problem

+Our previous CA software had reached EOL.

+So we had to setup a new one and incrementally rollout new certs to application.
+During transition time two valid certs were used: old certs issued by trhe legacy CA. And new certs issued by the new CA software.

+To assist ensuring all apps have valid certs i designed a small tool.
+This tool enabled us to see which apps already use new certs and which ones need attention.

+## Challenge

-The transition process was quite challenging.
-The number of involved certs and application using them was humongous.
+The number of involved certs and applications using them was humongous.

 Every service and application was documented in excel.